Vallas25/pipeteerrobot-inholland/README.md

 Pipeteer oefening: carries out an adapted version of the pipetting excercice of P3 LSC

+Pipetting volumes test: fills a 96 wells plate with different amounts of liquid, to test the pipetting volume.

 Simulate: script used to simulate the python scripts

 Tutorial: carries out a serial dilution.
 The opentrons API tutorial was followed